Cambage talks about mental health after leading Aces to win

 After satisfying obligations with the Australian national team, hearing about her grandmother going in and out of the hospital thousands of miles away, and enduring a breakup with her longtime beau, it apparently wore Cambage to the core heading into All-Star weekend.

 “I feel like I went into the break already broken,” wrote Cambage, who admitted in the article she’s been taking medication to help treat depression and anxiety for years.
-“The weekend spiraled into partying… which spiraled into drinking… which spiraled into exhaustion..
+“The weekend spiraled into partying… which spiraled into drinking…. which spiraled into exhaustion..

 “And maybe even then I would have been alright — except for one thing.
 I was off my meds.”